Gino Bartali: Rescues and Resistance role during World War II

 Bartali was eventually taken to Villa Triste in Florence.
 The SD and the Italian RSS official Mario Carità questioned Bartali, threatening his life.
 In spite of any threats, Bartali did not reveal what he had done.
-Even after the war he never boasted his merits; he used to say: "The good is done, but it is not said.
-And certain medals hang on the soul, not on the jacket."
+Even after the war he never boasted his merits; he used to say: "Some medals are made to hang on the soul, not the jacket."

 Bartali continued working with the Assisi Network.
 In 1943, he led Jewish refugees towards the Swiss Alps himself.
 He cycled, pulling a wagon with a secret compartment, telling patrols it was just part of his training.
 Bartali told his son Andrea only that "One does these things and then that's that".

 In June 2012, a book about Bartali's wartime activities, Road To Valor by Aili and Andres McConnon, was published.

 In 2013, Yad Vashem awarded Gino Bartali the honour Righteous Among the Nations.
 He is a central figure in the 2014 documentary My Italian Secret: The Forgotten Heroes.
 In 2007, the script for a movie based on Bartali during World War II, called Lion Man of Tuscany was on the Black List, a survey of the "most liked" un-produced scripts in Hollywood.

 In 2017, research by Michele Sarfatti questioned Bartali's efforts to save Jewish lives, referring to the very limited sources and contradicting that Bartali would have described this in his diaries.
 In 2021, Marco and Stefano Pivato corroborated this stance by Sarfatti, calling the whole story 'invented' ('una storia inventata').
+In 2021, an interview with Sergio Della Pergola, an Israeli-Italian academic who was involved in Yad Vashem’s investigation of Bartali’s role during the war, was published in the Corriere della Sera.
+Outlining some of the evidence regarding Bartali's efforts during the war, he disagreed with the argument put forth by Sarfatti and Marco and Stefano Pivato.
+He was quoted as saying: “To question whether Gino Bartali risked his life to save Jews is like denying that the Earth is round.”